Whiffer/SampleSectionedQuery/README.md

 This project is a sample App for the swiftdata-sectionedquery package found at: https://github.com/Whiffer/swiftdata-sectionedquery

+## Verion History

+2023-08-26 Changes required to compile and run with Xcode Beta 7.

 ## Usage Notes

 1. Build and run this project for either macOS 14 or iOS 17 Beta 2 or later.